bkw777/NODE_DATAPAC/README.md

 [MiniNDP_SL1M.bom.csv](PCB/out/MiniNDP_SL1M.bom.csv)

 ### MiniNDP type E
-The "E" version is essentially the legacy version that most closely matches how the original DATAPAC works internally.
+The schematic is like the original DATAPAC.
+( HC138, 3 x HC161, HC574, active-low BYTE & BLOCK internal signals )
+This was the default version until recently.

 It uses more parts and has a more complicated schematic and is more difficult to hand-solder, but in some ways is still the most flexible and practical version.

-* All of the parts are more standard and common, still produced by multiple manufacturers.
+* All of the parts are more common and more readily available.
-* Supports 512k, 256k, or 128k sram in the same footprint.
+* Supports 512k, 256k, or 128k.
 * Supports CR2032, CR2016, or CR2012, so you can choose if you want more battery life or a thinner card.
 * Supports a big tantalum cap for more grace period.

-It is well tested and was actually the default version until recently.

-If you want a thin card using a CR2016 battery without taking a chance on the SL1M version, or if the FCT841 becomes hard to find or the AS6C8008 becomes expensive etc, build this one.

 ![](PCB/out/MiniNDP_E.jpg)
 ![](PCB/out/MiniNDP_E.top.jpg)